George Mason: Revolutionary War

-Washington took the Resolves to the Virginia Convention in Williamsburg, and although delegates made some changes, the adopted resolution closely tracks both the Fairfax Resolves and the scheme for non-exportation of tobacco Mason had proposed some years earlier.
+Washington took the Resolves to the Virginia Convention in Williamsburg.
+Although delegates made some changes, the adopted resolution closely tracked both the Fairfax Resolves and the scheme for non-exportation of tobacco Mason had proposed some years earlier.
 The convention elected delegates to the First Continental Congress in Philadelphia, including Lee, Washington, and Henry, and in October 1774, Congress adopted a similar embargo.

 Much of Mason's efforts in 1774 and 1775 was in organizing a militia independent of the royal government.
 Washington by January 1775 was drilling a small force, and he and Mason purchased gunpowder for the company.
 Mason wrote in favor of annual election of militia officers in words that would later echo in the Virginia Declaration of Rights, "We came equal into this world, and equals shall we go out of it.
 All men are by nature born equally free and independent."

-Washington's election as a delegate to the Second Continental Congress created a vacancy in Fairfax County's delegation to the third Virginia Convention, and he wrote from Philadelphia in May 1775, urging that it be filled.
-By this time, blood had been shed between colonial and Briton at the Battles of Lexington and Concord.
-Mason attempted to avoid election on the grounds of poor health and that he was needed to parent his motherless children.
+Washington's election as a delegate to the Second Continental Congress created a vacancy in Fairfax County's delegation to the third Virginia Convention.
+In May 1775, Washington wrote from Philadelphia, urging that the vacancy be filled.
+By this time, blood had been shed between American patriot militias and the British Army at the Battles of Lexington and Concord, which launched the American Revolutionary War.
+Mason attempted to avoid election on the grounds of poor health and his obligations as a single parent to nine children.
 Nevertheless, he was elected and journeyed to Richmond, which, being further inland than Williamsburg, was deemed better protected from possible British attack.

 When the Richmond convention began in July 1775, Mason was assigned to crucial committees, including one attempting to raise an army to protect the colony.
 According to Robert A. Rutland, "Sick or healthy, Mason was needed for his ability."
 Mason sponsored a non-exportation measure; it was passed by a large majority, though it had to be repealed later in the session to coordinate with one passed by Maryland.
-Despite pressure from many delegates, Mason refused to consider election as a delegate to the Continental Congress in place of Washington when the latter became commanding general of the Continental Army, but he could not avoid election to the Committee of Safety, a powerful group that took over many functions in the governmental vacuum.
-When Mason proffered his resignation from this committee, it was refused.
+Despite pressure from many delegates, Mason refused to consider election as a delegate to the Second Continental Congress in place of Washington after the Congress elected Washington commanding general of the Continental Army.
+But Mason could not avoid election to the Committee of Safety, a powerful group that took over many functions in the governmental vacuum.
+Mason proffered his resignation from this committee, but it was refused.